xeroneon/word-guess-cli/README.md

 # word-guess-cli

-This apllication uses object constructors to create a simple word guessing game
+This application uses object constructors to create a simple word guessing game

 ## Getting Started